Florida girl awarded $800,000 for McDonald's chicken McNugget burn

 In a statement, the family's legal team called the decision "momentous".

-"I'm actually just happy that they listened to Olivia's voice and the jury was able to decide a fair judgment," the girl's mother, Philana Holmes, told US media outside the courtroom.
+"I'm actually just happy that they listened to Olivia's voice and the jury was able to decide a fair judgment," the girl's mother, Philana Holmes, told US media outside court.

 "I'm happy with that.
 I honestly had no expectations, so this is more than fair for me."

-The BBC has reached out to McDonald's for comment.
+The BBC has contacted McDonald's for comment.

-In the court, lawyers for the family shared photos of the burns as well as audio of the girl's screams after getting injured.
+In the court, lawyers for the family shared photos of the burn as well as audio of the girl's screams after getting injured.

-McDonalds had argued the family should receive $156,000 because, they claimed, her pain ended after the burn healed in three weeks.
+McDonald's had argued the family should receive $156,000 because, they claimed, her pain ended after the burn healed in three weeks.

-"She's still going to McDonalds, she still asks to go to McDonald's, she's still driving through the drive-thru with her mom, getting chicken nuggets," defence attorney Jennifer Miller said in court, according to the BBC's US partner CBS News.
+"She's still going to McDonald's, she still asks to go to McDonald's, she's still driving through the drive-thru with her mom, getting chicken nuggets," defence attorney Jennifer Miller said in court, according to the BBC's US partner CBS News.